-Animal waste management
+Animal waste management Livestock management Waste water management

-Livestock management

-PepsiCo aims to optimize the applied water footprint to crop and livestock systems, as well as responsibly manage runoff risks of pollution or contamination of ground or surface water with pesticides, nutrients or soil.
+How the procedures selected manage the risks of potential impacts: PepsiCo aims to optimize the applied water footprint to crop and livestock systems, as well as responsibly manage runoff risks of pollution or contamination of ground or surface water with manure or slurries.
 PepsiCo aims to work with farmers to develop effective water management plans for addressing water risk.

-We routinely evaluate farmer compliance with our Sustainable Farming Program, including the implementation of manure and slurries management, where applicable.
+How success is measured and evaluated: We routinely evaluate farmer compliance with our Sustainable Farming Program, including the implementation of manure and slurries management, where applicable.
 To achieve compliance with our Sustainable Farming Program, farmers must demonstrate adoption of best management practice.
 This is of particular relevance to our dairy operations and suppliers in Russia and Eastern Europe.